hxchua/datadoubleconfirm/README.md

 Suitable for those starting out in data science and of course all who find the datasets useful
 Data visualizations can be found [here](https://public.tableau.com/profile/hx.chua#!/)
 Tutorials/ exercises can be found [here](https://projectosyo.wix.com/datadoubleconfirm)
+If you find my repo useful, [buy me a coffee](https://www.buymeacoffee.com/MnhwNsXTE)!

 List of datasets along with descriptions
 ---